maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 ### Instant Tap Key (for Auto-Repeat)

 It can be useful to keep the tap part of a tap-hold key pressed, so that the OS will auto-repeat it (like `QUICK_TAP_TERM` in QMK).
-For example, if use <kbd>Backspace</kbd> in a tap-hold, you may wish to hold it down to remove a bunch of text, without having to hammer it repeatedly.
+For example, if you use <kbd>Backspace</kbd> in a tap-hold, you may wish to hold it down to remove a bunch of text, without having to hammer it repeatedly.
 Tap-holds have a hard time allowing that, as pressing the keys for a long time usually results in a hold.

 One neat way of doing so requires barely any changes to your keymap.
 Find a conveniently placed key that isn't a tap-hold yet.
 Let's say `KC_R`.
 Replace it with a Layer-Tap such as `LT(0, KC_R)`.
 Do so for each side.
 Now, when you press that key, and a tap-hold key on the other side, the PTH machinery will run, and hold will be chosen.
 When hold is chosen, any tap-hold keys on the other side will automatically and instantly be registered as taps.
 Only when the key is released will it be unregistered.

-As `0` is the lowest layer, whatever layer is active, this will not have an effect on which keys will be typed.
-Let's say `1` is active.
-The mentioned tap-hold will now activate layer `0`.
-However, in QMK higher layers have priority, and since `1` is still active, nothing changes.
+The reason this works is that in QMK higher layers have priority, and so activating layer `0` does not have any effect, because other higher layers are still active.
+As a result, the hold part of the tap-hold does nothing except for activating the tap part of tap-holds on the opposite site.

 ### Tap Keycodes Beyond the Basics